yutec/FightBrand/README.md

 ### 1. Module `dataprep`

 Within this folder, Stata scripts build from sources the dataset for analysis.
-The do-script files must be executed in the following order.
+Before getting started, the external packages can be installed by executing the Stat do-script file `0config.do` first.
+Then, the do-script files must be executed in the following order.

 1. merge: Merge all raw source files into Stata format
 2. clean: Clean up the dataset and define variables